 In most every clubhouse during this particular visit, one cannot help but notice the usual staff of young, attractive women in short skirts and form-fitting golf shirts.
 Yet those skirts are apparently a bit longer during Ramadan.
 Caddies here, as they are everywhere in Asia, are clad in full trousers and long-sleeved shirts — not out of modesty but in the interest of maintaining the lightest possible skin tone, a sign of female beauty and class status across the region.
 When offering to buy one’s caddie a soda or sports-energy drink, as is customary, she prefers water to maintain the day’s fasting — or she accepts the PowerAde and tucks it away to consume after sundown.

 Some drinking establishments in Jakarta close right down during Ramadan, but this is rare.
 More common is the practice, at many hotels, where the bar does not open until sundown on specified days.
-But, again, just during the week — not on a Friday or Saturday night when there is serious money to extracted from holidaymakers or expatriate residents.
+But, again, just during the week — not on a Friday or Saturday night when there is serious money to be extracted from holiday-makers or expatriate residents.

-Standing in the gloaming dawn outside my hotel, wide awake (against my will) on that first Jakarta morning, I meet a fellow American from the Deep South, Mississippi to be exact.
+Standing in the gloaming dawn outside my hotel, wide awake (against my will) on that first Jakarta morning, I meet a fellow American from the Deep South.
+Mississippi, to be exact.
 He’s in town for a single night before heading back out onto an oil rig where he will spend the next 28 days mining a portion of Indonesia’s extraordinary natural resources from deep below the Java Sea bed.
-He’s not a Muslim either but he is a veteran traveler to Indonesia.
+He’s not a Muslim either but he is a veteran traveler to these parts.
 He nods in agreement when we chat about the balance of church, state, commerce and tourism, which may seem complicated to outsiders but proceeds here as a matter of course.
 The calls to prayer no longer seem so foreign to my new friend; apparently they can be heard each and every morning, out on the rig.